RhinobyteSoftware/dotnet-extensions/README.md

 [![NuGet version (Rhinobyte.DataAnnotations)](https://img.shields.io/nuget/v/Rhinobyte.DataAnnotations.svg?style=flat)](https://www.nuget.org/packages/Rhinobyte.DataAnnotations/)

-This repo contains the code to build the Rhinobyte.DataAnnotations library for .Net
+This repository contains the code to build the Rhinobyte.DataAnnotations library for .Net

 This library contains types to extend the behavior provided by the `System.ComponentModel.DataAnnotations` types.